Insprill/dv-mapify/docs/creatingmaps/terrain.md

 &#42; If each piece of terrain has a different setting, only the setting from the first one in the hierarchy will be used.

+## Creating Terrain

+The easiest way to create terrain is using the [Terrain Tools Package][terrain-tools-package].
+It allows you to easily create huge terrains, automatically split up into smaller chunks, load heightmaps, and adds new tools for modifying terrain.

+For more information on creating terrains and using Terrain Tools, check out [this][brackeys-terrain-tutorial] great video from Brackeys.

 ## Terrain Size

 In the base game, each terrain chunk is 250m x 250m.